jp-quant/daedalus/README.md

 ## 🗄️ Storage Architecture

-FluxForge uses a **unified storage abstraction** that works seamlessly with both local filesystem and AWS S3.
+Daedalus uses a **unified storage abstraction** that works seamlessly with both local filesystem and AWS S3.

 ### Storage Backends